Paris Travel Guide, France

 1) Sacré-Coeur

 We start our tour at the Sacré-Coeur.
-The Sacré-Coeur is a church on the Montmartre, the highest point in the city.
+The Sacré-Coeur is a church on Montmartre, the highest point in the city.
 It’s the second most visited monument in Paris and has a nice view of Paris.

 Entrance: Free, Crypt: €8

-Fun Fact: You can’t see the Eiffel tower from this viewpoint.
+Fun Fact: You can’t see the Eiffel Tower from this viewpoint.
 Just walk a bit to the left (facing the church).
-There, you’ll get a glimpse of the Eiffel tower.
+There, you’ll get a glimpse of the Eiffel Tower.

 Warning: Watch out for scammers!
 You don’t need a bracelet to go to the Sacré-Coeur.
 It’s a scam.